-Taking the scenic route is a metaphor for my curiosity to experience life from other perspectives, but it also describes my peripatetic reality.
-Presently I find myself in the San Francisco Bay Area where I live with my husband Tony, our three children, and our dog Stella, but I call home everywhere from New England to the Midwest, Washington, D.C., France, Atlanta, Seattle, Miami, Memphis, and The Kingdom of Bahrain.
+Taking the scenic route is a metaphor for my curiosity to see life from other perspectives, but it also describes my peripatetic reality.
+Presently I find myself in the great Pacific Northwest where I live with my husband Tony, our three children, and our dogs Stella and Gus, but I call home everywhere from New England to the Midwest, Washington, D.C., France, Atlanta, San Francisco Bay Area, Miami, Memphis, and The Kingdom of Bahrain.

 My family and I find adventure in traveling to far away places, exploring big cities, tasting new foods, and racing downhill on our bikes.
 I delight in sunny afternoons and a good book, snowy evenings and a board game, and always taking the scenic route —much to the chagrin of my family.

-I have worked in the fields of human rights and peacemaking, taught French, and most recently, I’ve worked as pastor and chaplain.
-I hold a BA in International Studies and Foreign Languages from American University School of International Studies, and an MDiv from Yale Divinity School in New Haven, CT.
+In the past, I’ve worked in the fields of diplomacy and peacemaking, journalism and freelance writing, taught French, and now work as pastor and chaplain.
+I hold a BA in International Studies and Foreign Languages from American University School of International Studies in Washington, D.C., and an MDiv from Yale Divinity School in New Haven, CT.
 I am and ordained minister of Word and Sacrament in the Presbyterian Church USA and am in the thick of uncharted territory exploring ways to redefine how to be the Church in a changing world.
 My ministry has a strong ecumenical and interfaith bent; the way I see it, we’re all in this together.
 I hope you’ll come along for the ride with me.

 Erin K. Grayson